oVirt/ovirt-site/source/howto/create-a-windows-2012-virtual-machine.html.md

 1. On the console, right click the **PCI Simple Communications Controller** device that is missing drivers
 2. Select "Update Driver", and then click Next
 3. Choose "Browse my computer for driver software"
 4. Browse to the CD, Win8 folder folder.
-Choose the appropriate architecture (AMD64 for 64-bit, x86 for 32-bit) and click OK., and then Next.
+Choose the appropriate architecture (AMD64 for 64-bit) and click OK., and then Next.
 5. If prompted, choose "Install this driver software anyway"
 6. When prompted, choose "Always trust software from Red Hat Inc.", and click Install.